Dzzs/Projects/Endpoint Central Remote Agent.md

 # Manually Install Endpoint Central Remote Agent

-  Ensure you have PsExec and EndPoint folder available.
+  Ensure you have PsExec and EndPoint agent folder available.

 1. Get the local IP address of the machine.